department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/registry-health-exam.md

 ### How do I get these benefits?

-To schedule your exam, contact your local VA Environmental Health Coordinator.
+To schedule your Agent Orange Registry health exam, contact your local VA Environmental Health Coordinator.
 If you qualify, you won’t have to pay anything for this exam.
 It’s free for qualified Veterans. <br>
 [Find a VA Environmental Health Coordinator near you](https://www.publichealth.va.gov/exposures/coordinators.asp).

-### What should I expect at the exam?
+### What should I expect at the Agent Orange Registry health exam?

 The exam will include: